rlneumiller/oli/docs/src/api.md

-# Oli Server API Reference
+# oli Server API Reference

-This document provides comprehensive documentation for the Oli server JSON-RPC API.
-The Oli server can be integrated with any client that supports JSON-RPC 2.0 over stdio, enabling it to be used as a coding agent, language server, or even an MCP server.
+This document provides comprehensive documentation for the oli server JSON-RPC API.
+The oli server can be integrated with any client that supports JSON-RPC 2.0 over stdio.
+The API allows for interaction with various language models, task management, and event notifications.

 ## API Overview

-The Oli server implements a JSON-RPC 2.0 API over stdio.
+The oli server implements a JSON-RPC 2.0 API over stdio.
 All communication follows the JSON-RPC standard with method calls and event notifications.

 ### Connection and Communication